Cebu City, the Philippines

 He had “scouting in the marrow of his bone,” my grandmother wrote about her husband in her memoirs.

 My search for bits and pieces of those lost years led me and my friend, Ki, to the island of Cebu, to the summit of a forested highland called Capitol Hills.
-The odd combination of towering trees, deep ravines, and houses terracing the slopes makes the zigzag uphill ride reminiscent of Baguio, minus the cold.
+The odd combination of towering trees, deep ravines, and houses terracing the slopes made the zigzag uphill ride reminiscent of Baguio, minus the cold.
 It took me decades to embark on this trip, but it took us less than an hour to reach the Capitol Hills Scout Camp from the provincial capitol in Cebu City.
-The sub-camps there were named after BSP (Boy Scouts of the Philippines) officials who facilitated the establishment of the scout camp in the 1960s, one of whom was my grandfather.
+The sub-camps were named after BSP (Boy Scouts of the Philippines) officials who facilitated the establishment of the scout camp in the 1960s, one of whom was my grandfather.

 Scouting was my grandfather’s life, and it had saved his life.
 During WW2, he was arrested by a Japanese lieutenant for allegedly plotting anti-Japanese activities in their barrio of Tinag-an.
 As he was led away in the wee hours of the morning, my grandmother wrote, “he looked at us for the last time.
 Oh, that look!
 Such look which brought a thousand and one meanings.”
 Knowing how the Japanese brutally dealt with guerillas, proven or otherwise, she feared that she would never see her husband again.